crimson-king/Bomberman/README.md

 We want to make a simple menu, where user will be able to start the game, configure it, or exit whenever he feels like it.
+I have no idea why anyone would want to exit our game, though.
 Maybe because their graphic card is overheating or something.
 Yeah, I see no other reason.
 Menu and 'MainGame' will be implemented as `State`s,